Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: The Model

-To unpack this representation, note that we say that $\vx$ is ranked above $\vy$ when so that the social welfare function has a max-min aspect, where the relevant set of weights used in the ``min'' part of the representation endogenously depends on the overall level of welfare itself---$u_{\Pi}(\vx)$ or $u_{\Pi}(\vy)$.
-The formula illustrates that $u_{\Pi}(\vx)$ appears on both sides of the equal sign in its definition, so the representation requires a fixed-point argument (which is a novelty in representation theorems for social orderings or individual preferences).\footnote{A precedent in decision theory is \cite{gul1991theory}.
-Recursive preferences such as \cite{epstein1991substitution} also have a circular component, albeit of a different nature than ours.}
+For the classes of correspondences considered in our representation theorems, the infimum is achieved at $v=u_{\Pi}(\vx)$ (see Section~\ref{sec:proofs}).
+Hence, we say that $\vx$ is ranked above $\vy$ when so that the social welfare function has a max-min aspect, where the relevant set of weights used in the ``min'' part of the representation endogenously depends on the overall level of welfare itself---$u_{\Pi}(\vx)$ or $u_{\Pi}(\vy)$.

+The displayed inequality illustrates that $u_{\Pi}(\vx)$ appears on both sides of the equal sign on the left-hand side of the inequality, and same for $u_{\Pi}(\vy)$ on both sides of the equal sign on the right-hand side.
+Hence, the representation requires a fixed-point argument (which is a novelty in representation theorems for social orderings).\footnote{A precedent in decision theory is \cite{gul1991theory}.
+Recursive preferences such as \cite{epstein1991substitution} also have a circular component, albeit of a different nature than ours.
+The fixed-point property also explains the role of the outer ``inf,'' which plays a role analogous to that of the infimum in the proof of Tarski's fixed-point theorem.
+We use similar reasoning to obtain the existence of a fixed point even in the absence of continuity.
+A similar argument using ``sup'' instead is possible.}